Pacific School's New Home Study Program - Frequently Asked Questions

 I like the idea of being more involved in my student’s education, but I would prefer they have some in-person class time with peers.

 I’m confused.
-Is this new Home Study Program an independent study program?
+Is this Home Study Program an independent study program?
 But you also have an Independent Study Program that’s different?

-We will have two separate programs:
+We have two separate programs:

-- The new full-time Home Study Program
+- The full-time Home Study Program

-- The existing Independent Study (IS) Program
+- The hybrid Independent Study (IS) Program

 California Education Code allows schools to offer independent study programs which can be structured as 100% offsite home-based learning, 100% in-person classroom-based learning, or anywhere in between.